 When we think of efficiency, we tend to imagine something that requires the least amount of effort to obtain maximal results.
-In Positive Psychology, there is an idea called Flow Theory that is based on a premise of balancing traits to enter the “flow zone.”
+In Positive Psychology, there is an idea called Flow Theory that is based on the premise of balancing traits to enter the “flow zone.”
 The gist of flow theory is that when balanced, skill and challenge yield a timeless, almost meditative state called flow.
-But skill and challenge in sports, video games, and music instruments are not the only places we can find efficiency . . . and it’s not always called ‘flow.’
+But skill and challenge in sports, video games, and musical instruments are not the only places we can find efficiency . . . and it’s not always called ‘flow.’

 If we look at how we solve problems in daily life, we essentially say that we can focus on:

 - The “How” of the solution

 The desired result of this focus is to obtain clarity that leads to action.

 Like flow theory, the optimal state is the balanced zone between each.

 So what does this mean?
 It means that when it comes to taking action (behavior change) that solves a problem, we want to be in an efficient zone where we are most likely to follow through on what solves our problem.
 In the graph above, if we focus too much on the Why of the problem, and not enough on the How of the solution, we feel stuck in the problem.
 On the other hand, if we focus too much on the various potential solutions (the How’s), then we experience analysis paralysis where we cannot make a decision because of all the options.
 We could say that both “stuck-ness” and “analysis paralysis” are different types of being overwhelmed, or out of balance.

 But in the middle zone, where there is a balance, sometimes a little more on the “how,” other times a little more on the “why,” we get clear options and decisive action.

 When we consider that we have a “Thinking mind” and a “Feeling mind” we can see that the proper balance leads to the flow experience of “Wise mind.”
 Wise mind is a concept from Dialectical Behavior Therapy (DBT).